RigidSeine/chat-less/docker_notes.md

 - Written in YAML.

 ## Compose Version
 - This is now obsolete and not required in a compose file.

+# Docker RUN vs. CMD
+- `RUN` runs the supplied command immediately during the build step it's specified at.
+- `CMD` runs the supplied command after the container starts up.

 # Troubleshooting
 `ERROR: error during connect: Head "http://%2F%2F.%2Fpipe%2FdockerDesktopLinuxEngine/_ping": open //./pipe/dockerDesktopLinuxEngine: The system cannot find the file specified.`